MikeCookDev/100daysofcode/README.md

 Day 5: Created a little cheat sheet for colors and their Hex and rgb codes.
        Noticed a bug creating whitespace between the divs, will work on fixing that tomorrow, havent found any resources to tell me what          i'm doing wrong...

+Day 6: Fixed the bug and removed the whitespace from the code.